sstelfox/stelfox.net/content/notes/security/gnupg.md

       - "It eliminates the need to publish keys to any keyserver"
       - "It avoids leaking your social graph through centralized lookup patterns"
     answer: [0, 1, 3]
+    explanation: "WKD gives you control over distribution and provides implicit domain validation, but it doesn't eliminate keyservers entirely.
+It does help avoid leaking your social graph since lookups go directly to the domain rather than a central server."
   - question: "Refreshing all keys in your keyring at once from a keyserver is safe because HKPS encrypts the transport."
     type: true-false
     answer: false
+    explanation: "HKPS encrypts the connection but the keyserver operator still sees every key you request.
+Refreshing your full keyring reveals your entire contact list to whoever runs the server."
   - question: "Which of the following are advantages of generating new subkeys at renewal time instead of extending expiration on existing ones?"
     type: multi-select
     options: